 - Goal Setting Template and Examples

-The goal setting examples are enough to save you at least 5 minutes per patient.
+The assessment phrases and narrative note examples are enough to save you at least 5 minutes per patient.
 With 6 patients a day, that saves you 30 minutes each day.

-Start your home health career off right with the first and only documentation guide available online.
+Start your home health career off right with the first and only home health template documentation guide available online.
 Written by a therapist, for therapists.